anniedenton/599D-exercise1/README.md

 asked a friend with a shared threat model—rather than specific technical expertise—for advice:

-> You know, a lot of her concerns [around dating] as a female...I’ve also learned and realize that this could also be valuable to me as...a
+> You know, a lot of her concerns [around dating] as a female ...
+I’ve also learned and realize that this could also be valuable to me as...a
 > queer male.

 #### Queer community